stefantaubert/tacotron/README.md

 ## Synthesis

-To prepare a text for synthesis, following things need to be considered.
+To prepare a text for synthesis, following things need to be considered:

 - each line in the text file will be synthesized as a single file, therefore it is recommended to place each sentence onto a single line
 - paragraphs can be separated by a blank line